 Why it's done

-A coronary CT angiogram is mainly used to check for narrowed or blocked arteries in your heart (coronary artery disease).
-However, your doctor can use it to check your heart for various conditions.
+A CT coronary angiogram is mainly used to check for narrowed or blocked arteries in the heart (coronary artery disease).
+However, it can check for other heart conditions.

-You'll be exposed to some radiation during the test.
+A CT coronary angiogram involves exposure to radiation.
 The amount varies depending on the type of machine used.
-The risk of developing cancer from a CT angiogram isn't known, but it's small.
-However, you shouldn't have a CT angiogram if you're pregnant because of possible harm to your unborn child.
+Women who are pregnant shouldn't have a CT angiogram because of possible harm to an unborn child.

 How you prepare